anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 There will be a nomination window during which individuals can nominate others or nominate themselves for a position.
 The start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).

+During the nomination period, Participants can send their nominations to LFN Staff who will help administering the process.
+The details and email addresses of LFN staff will be clarified when the process is started.

 Once the nomination period expires for a particular Workstream, the selection process will start as follows:

 - Selection process for Leads positions and Co-Leads will occur separately.